Mustafa99Ab/LLM-Contract-Analyzer/Solana Dataset/README.md

 ## Overview

 This document describes the methodology used to construct the **Solana Smart Contract Vulnerability Dataset** for LLM fine-tuning.
-The dataset comprises **182 samples** (91 VULNERABLE + 91 SAFE) across 7 vulnerability categories based on OWASP Smart Contract Top 10.
+The dataset comprises **285 samples** (145 SAFE + 140 VULNERABLE) across 7 vulnerability categories based on OWASP Smart Contract Top 10.

 ---